tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

      1.000000000E+00

-U/W FOCAL doesn't care that you gave the `type` command in lowercase, but it *does* care about the case of the built-in function name.
+U/W FOCAL doesn't care that you gave the `type` command in lowercase, but it *does* care about the case of the function and variable names.

 Violating rule 2 can be even more surpring: